 Mark is regularly instructed to advise and appear on behalf of individuals and foreign governments in proceedings in the United Kingdom and abroad.
-He is a committee member, and former Chair, of the Extradition Lawyers’ Association.
+He was previously Chair of the Extradition Lawyers’ Association.

-His cases have included ● Spain v Rwandan intelligence chief, General Karenzi Karake ● Sweden v Julian Assange ● South Africa v Shrien Dewani ● Bucnys v Ministry of Justice ● the attempted Regicide of the King of Spain ● Edwards & Harkins v United Kingdom ● Woolley v United Kingdom ● the Madrid train bombings ● the 9/11 attacks ● the ‘fertiliser’ bomb plot ● the 2001 US anthrax bio-terrorism attacks ● the collapse of Enron (the “NatWest 3”) ● USA v Kareem Serageldin, Credit Suisse executive prosecuted for his part in the 2008 financial crisis ● the murder of Theo van Gogh ● the creation of the ‘Trojan Horse’ commercial espionage computer virus ● hacking into the Pentagon and Pearl Harbour and NASA computer networks ● $31million US ‘Ponzi scheme’ advance fee fraud ● $55million financial derivatives fraud ● $300million US ‘pump and dump’ stock fraud ● the sale of decommissioned radioactive metals ● KGB espionage in the former Soviet bloc ● treason ● impairing the battle-readiness of the US Atlantic fleet ● defendants on the FBI’s “10 most wanted” list.
+His caseload has included ● USA v Naviner Sarao (the 2010 “flash crash”) ● the collapse of Enron (the “NatWest 3”) ● USA v Kareem Serageldin (Credit Suisse executive prosecuted for his part in the 2008 financial crisis) ● Spain v Rwandan intelligence chief, General Karenzi Karake ● Sweden v Julian Assange ● South Africa v Shrien Dewani ● Bucnys v Ministry of Justice ● the attempted Regicide of the King of Spain ● Edwards & Harkins v United Kingdom ● Woolley v United Kingdom ● the Madrid train bombings ● the 9/11 attacks ● the ‘fertiliser’ bomb plot ● the 2001 US anthrax bio-terrorism attacks ● the murder of Theo van Gogh ● the creation of the ‘Trojan Horse’ commercial espionage computer virus ● hacking into the Pentagon and Pearl Harbour and NASA computer networks ● $31million US ‘Ponzi scheme’ advance fee fraud ● $55million financial derivatives fraud ● $300million US ‘pump and dump’ stock fraud ● the sale of decommissioned radioactive metals ● KGB espionage in the former Soviet bloc ● treason ● impairing the battle-readiness of the US Atlantic fleet ● defendants on the FBI’s “10 most wanted” list.

 Mark has represented senior members of both the Bar and Judiciary as defendants in criminal proceedings, including proceedings before the Privy Council.
 He is particularly experienced in the law of abuse of process, including irregular extradition and breach of specialty.

 The broad spectrum of Mark’s criminal trial and advisory work includes ● defending in the Pakistani cricket spot-fixing trial ● death row litigation before the Privy Council ● advising the Public Solicitor of St. Helena & Ascension on the operation of the fair trial provisions of the Islands’ new Constitution.
-Mark’s current crime and regulatory caseload includes ● allegations of sanctions evasion ● proceedings concerning the legality of the policing of the Royal Wedding ● ECtHR proceedings arising from Spanish investigatory proceedings ● advising Libyan nationals concerning allegations of torture and rendition.
+Mark’s current crime and regulatory caseload includes ● allegations of sanctions evasion ● proceedings concerning the legality of the policing of the Royal Wedding ● advising Libyan nationals concerning allegations of torture and rendition.

 Mark accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.